Sunday, 17 December 2006

 I loved the look of the blocks she was making in the book but I needed something easier.
 Something where I didn't need to cut filler shapes to complete the block.

-of it but I wondered if I could make a pointy Dresden plate in a stack and whack kinda way.
+Then I had a "moment".
+I don't know why I thought of it but I wondered if I could make a pointy Dresden plate in a stack and whack kinda way.

 Eureka!